Superman: Grounded: Part 1: Philadelphia

 Superman walks through Philadelphia and helps a man fixing his car.
 He meets with Lois Lane and tells her to tell Perry White that Clark is running his story.
-During his stay in Philadelphia, he helps cleaning a restaurant, defeats a gang of drug dealers, advises a man to go to the doctor to get his heart checked and convinces a woman not to take her own life.
+During his stay in Philadelphia, he helps cleaning a restaurant, defeats a gang of drug dealers, advises a man to go to the doctor to get his heart checked, and convinces a woman not to take her own life.

 Part 2: Detroit

 Superman reaches Detroit and sees some people playing basketball.
 The players are bullying one of their friends, Markey G. Superman plays with them without using his powers.
 Markey G gets a basket on Superman and earns the approval of his friends.
 Superman hears a vibration and approaches a seemingly normal looking man at his house.
 The man is revealed to be an alien, and when he leads Superman into the house a large, black creature attacks Superman.
 Superman dismantles the creature and the aliens reveal that they came from the planet Natalla to escape from an unknown tragedy.
 They plead with Superman not to reveal them, given how hard their life is back home.
 They point out that he too is an alien.
-Superman points out that it's a bad time to immigrate illegally in the United States.
+Superman points out that it is a bad time to immigrate illegally in the United States.
 The alien says that their race is self-sufficient and they are not making an impact in their society.
 Superman asks them what they're giving back to their community.
 He decides to think for a while before making his decision.
 Superman encounters an old shut down factory, and meets an elderly man who provides security.
 He describes the plant as it used to be, and asks to see Superman fly.
 Superman obliges, then leaves.
 As he's leaving, the man collapses.
 Superman takes him to the aliens, who heal him.
 The aliens buy the factory and use their technology to rebuild it and hire the people who used to work there.
 Clark Kent, on assignment to cover Superman's walk, writes an article on the whole thing.
 Lois talks with Superman on the phone about this as he keeps walking.
 He is being watched at a distance by Batman.